Rails Asset Pipeline on Heroku

 Table of Contents

-Rails applications running on the Heroku Cedar stack can have the asset pipeline compiled locally, at deploy-time, or at run time.
+Rails applications running on Heroku can have the asset pipeline compiled locally, at deploy-time, or at run time.
 For new users, we recommend reading Getting Started with Ruby on Heroku before proceeding further.

 Heroku recommends using the asset pipeline with a CDN to increase end user experience and decrease load on your Heroku app.